FabioChiarini/Udacity_project_1/README.md

 ## Running the program

 FInally, from your VM directory, run **python project_1_db.py** to run the program.
-It will create a text file called results.txt in the same diractory.
+It will create a text file called results.txt in the same directory.
 Open this file in order to see the results of the queries.